Aboriginal and Torres Strait Islander candidates

 What we offer

-- tailored learning and development opportunities across a range of core subjects, designed to compliment your work experience
+• tailored learning and development opportunities across a range of core subjects

-- a salary starting at $86,750 - one of the highest salary packages in the Australian public sector
+• one of the highest graduate salary packages in the Australian public sector, beginning at $86,750.

-- a promotion into a permanent ASO5 role, with a starting salary of $95,722 after successfully completing the program
+• promotion to an ASO5 with a starting salary of $95,722 after successfully completing the program (subject to increases in the 2026 – 2029 Enterprise Agreement)

-- flexible work arrangements and a health work/life balance
+• flexible work arrangements that support a healthy work/life balance throughout your career.

 We acknowledge the Ngunnawal people as traditional custodians of the ACT and recognise any other people or families with connection to the lands of the ACT and region.
 We acknowledge and respect their continuing culture and the contribution they make to the life of this city and this region.